MagmeticForce/Math_Writer/README.md

     * Y is y
     * U is full square root
     * I is incomplete square root
-    * O is square root corner (use it with the incoplete square root, the bottom horizontal line, and          if needed, the right-hand vertical line)
+    * O is square root corner (use it with the incomplete square root (I key), the bottom horizontal line (A key), and if needed, the right-hand vertical line (B key))
 * THIRD ROW
     * A is bottom horizontal line
     * S is middle horizontal line